 Your brain releases the “feel good” chemical dopamine whenever you engage in something pleasurable.
 When you have an addiction, your brain needs that feeling.
 That need is what triggers cravings that make you want to take the substance or do the activity that made you feel so good.
 During recovery, the drug is no longer in your body, but your brain can still crave and desire that feeling.

-How to Avoid Cross Addiction
+How to Avoid Developing a Cross-Addiction

 There are warning signs you should be aware of so that you can avoid cross-addiction or get help if needed.
 The warning signs include: